 Society6 is one of the biggest print-on-demand platforms and the best place to sell art prints.
 They can adjust selected prints to anything, even an iPhone case!

-Commission fee is 10%.
+The commission fee is 10%.
 Apply here.

-Redbubble is another huge (29 mil visitors per month!) print making service: stickers, masks, T-shirts, wall art, stationery – everything can be customized.
-It means your art work can appear on 70 different surfaces and all of them can be sold not only once.
+Redbubble is another huge (29 mil visitors per month!) print-making service: stickers, masks, T-shirts, wall art, stationery – everything can be customized.
+It means your artwork can appear on 70 different surfaces and all of them can be sold not only once.

-Vsual offer customer high-quality prints from painting, photos, illustration, collages, etc. You can create and customize your own shop for free, upload your works and show different options for potential buyers.
+Vsual offer customer high-quality prints from painting, photos, illustration, collages, etc. You can create and customize your own shop for free, upload your works and show different options to potential buyers.
 People can follow your shop and get updates.

 I found no information about commissions, it seems like you will set a price and they will add an extra to it, or it’s all free.
-Application is very easy and there are no reviewing process.
+Application is very easy and there is no reviewing process.
 Apply here.

 Design by humans

 Design by Humans exists to make art wearable.
-If you want to sell your custom t-shirts, hoodies, art prints, mugs and more, join their program here.
+If you want to sell your custom t-shirts, hoodies, art prints, mugs, and more, join their program here.

 Casetify sells mainly phone cases and tech accessories with prints.
 Here you can sell your prints and designs, or your own crafted cases and accessories.